arthurkowskii/Atom/DEVELOPMENT_LOG.md

 **🤖 For Agents**: Start with `CLAUDE.md` for startup protocol, then read `SESSION_CONTEXT.md` for current status.

-Last updated: 2025-08-26 (Comprehensive asset optimization - 91% reduction in file sizes)
+Last updated: 2025-08-27 (Header navigation system with project filtering)

 ## Project Snapshot